-- Assessment and evaluating teaching through self and peer review.
+- Teaching evaluation through self and peer review.

-The program, focuses on working with others to support research and teaching and on reflecting on teaching practice.
-During the year the participants are expected to teach in their faculty as part of the requirements of the program.
-The program concludes in November with presentations at the Vice-Chancellor's Celebration of Teaching.
-These presentations profile the achievements of the participants and the skills that they have developed.
+The program, focuses on working with others to support teaching and on reflecting on teaching practice.
+During the year the participants are required to be teaching in their college as part of the program.
+The program concludes in November with a Presentation Day showcasing how participants will transfer their knowledge into their teaching.

-- Participate in the two day intensive program
+- Two-Day Intensive: Participate in the two-day intensive program (February) in-person.

 - Workshop Participation: Participate in at least seven of the 8 x 3 hr follow-up workshops.
 Non-attendance or partial attendance at a workshop must be negotiated and confirmed in writing with the program coordinator before-hand.
 Makeup activities must be completed for ALL missed sessions.